moh3a/sacomi-sav/README.md

 ### Todo

-- input - everything in uppercase
+- edit - if edit in different collection => open new tab
 - caisse - per month
-- fix pagination total items
-- edit - if edit in different collection => open new tab
 - work on stock
 - add realtime collaboration